Delayed onset muscle soreness: Prevention

 Delayed onset muscle soreness can be reduced or prevented by gradually increasing the intensity of a new exercise program, thereby taking advantage of the repeated-bout effect.

 Soreness can theoretically be avoided by limiting exercise to concentric and isometric contractions, but eccentric contractions in some muscles are normally unavoidable during exercise, especially when muscles are fatigued.
 Limiting the length of eccentric muscle extensions during exercise may afford some protection against soreness, but this may also not be practical depending on the mode of exercise.

 Physical activity before eccentric exercise helps to prevent delayed-onset muscle soreness.
 Static stretching or warming up the muscles before or after exercise does not prevent soreness.

 Treatment

 The soreness usually disappears within about 72 hours after appearing.
 If treatment is desired, any measure that increases blood flow to the muscle, such as low-intensity activity, massage, nerve mobilization, hot baths, or a sauna visit may help somewhat.

-There is insufficient evidence to determine whether whole-body cryotherapy—compared with passive rest or no whole-body cryotherapy—reduces DOMS, or improves subjective recovery, after exercise.
+Meta-analyses have concluded that there is insufficient evidence or evidence against the effectiveness of whole-body cryotherapy—compared with passive rest or no whole-body cryotherapy—at reducing DOMS or improving the timeline of recovery from DOMS after exercise.

 Counterintuitively, continued exercise may temporarily suppress the soreness.
 Exercise increases pain thresholds and pain tolerance.
-This effect, called exercise-induced analgesia, is known to occur in endurance training (running, cycling, swimming), but little is known about whether it also occurs in resistance training.
+This effect, called exercise-induced analgesia, is known to occur in endurance training (running, cycling, swimming), but little is known about whether it also occurs in strength training.
 There are claims in the literature that exercising sore muscles appears to be the best way to reduce or eliminate the soreness, but this has not yet been systematically investigated.